atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 Misago Forums use cookies to provide the log in feature and to secure forms that users submit.

-This site also uses Google Analytics service to collect anonymized information about it's visitors that allows Us to improve experience for our audience.
+The site also uses Google Analytics service to collect anonymized information about it's visitors that allows site administrator to improve browsing experience for its audience.
 Google Analytics uses cookies to track browsing behaviour of users interacting with the site.
 Those cookies are not transfered outside of the site and can't be used to identify the user.

 To learn more about Google Analytics, see [Google's Privacy policy for partner sites](https://www.google.com/policies/privacy/partners/).